Library of Parliament Research Publications

 - 2.1 Criteria for Obtaining Citizenship by Grant (Clause 1)

-For the most part, Bill C-6 amends aspects of citizenship legislation that were changed in 2014 by An Act to amend the Citizenship Act and to make consequential amendments to other Acts2 (the former Bill C-24, short title: Strengthening Canadian Citizenship Act).
-The aspects of that Act that are amended or repealed by the bill are described below.
+For the most part, Bill C-6 amends or repeals aspects of citizenship legislation that were changed in 2014 by Bill C-24, An Act to amend the Citizenship Act and to make consequential amendments to other Acts (short title: Strengthening Canadian Citizenship Act).2 The provisions of that Act that are amended or repealed by Bill C-6 are described below.

 Bill C-24 amended the then existing requirements for becoming a naturalized Canadian and also added new requirements.
-It clarified that “residence in Canada” means physical presence in Canada and lengthened the period of residence required from three years within four years to 1,460 days (four years) in six years.
-In addition, time spent in Canada prior to becoming a permanent resident - as a temporary resident or protected person - no longer counts toward meeting this requirement.
-Nor does time spent while under a probation order, on parole, in a penitentiary or in prison.
+It clarified that “residence in Canada” meant physical presence in Canada and lengthened the period of residence required from three years within four years to 1,460 days (four years) in six years.
+In addition, time spent in Canada prior to becoming a permanent resident – as a temporary resident or protected person – no longer counted toward meeting this requirement.
+Nor did time spent while under a probation order, on parole, in a penitentiary or in prison.

 Bill C-24 also extended the application of the requirements that applicants seeking a grant of citizenship have adequate knowledge of English or French and adequate knowledge of Canada and “of the responsibilities and privileges of citizenship.”
 While those aged 55 and over had previously been exempt by policy from fulfilling these requirements, as had minors, those aged 55 to 64 and 14 to 18 were made subject to these two requirements by Bill C-24.

 Two new requirements for naturalization were introduced by Bill C-24.
-The first is that applicants fulfill any applicable requirements under the Income Tax Act, such as the filing of income tax returns for four of the six years before applying.
-The second is that applicants must intend to reside in Canada if granted citizenship.
+The first was that applicants fulfill any applicable requirements under the Income Tax Act, such as the filing of income tax returns for four of the six years before applying.
+The second requirement was that applicants intend to reside in Canada if granted citizenship.

 The grounds for revoking Canadian citizenship were expanded by Bill C-24, which introduced new grounds based on national security.
 Prior to Bill C-24, the only basis for revoking citizenship was fraud in citizenship or permanent resident applications.
-Now citizenship can be revoked for presumed dual citizens convicted of certain offences related to security (for example, treason or terrorism) or who have served as a member of an armed force in an armed conflict against Canada.
-Section 10.4 of the Citizenship Act3 restricts revocation if it would render a person stateless.
-However, it is up to individuals facing citizenship revocation to prove that they do not have another citizenship and that they would be rendered stateless if the revocation were to occur.
+Following this change, citizenship could be revoked for presumed dual citizens convicted of certain offences related to security (for example, treason or terrorism) or who served as members of an armed force in an armed conflict against Canada.
+Bill C-24 amended the Citizenship Act3 to restrict revocation if it would render a person stateless (section 10.4).
+However, it also required individuals facing citizenship revocation to prove that they did not have another citizenship and that they would in fact be rendered stateless if the revocation were to occur.

 All of the provisions discussed above are repealed or amended by Bill C-6.